asyncapi/website/pages/docs/concepts/asyncapi-document/structure.md

 The `components` object includes properties such as:

-- schemas: An object to hold reusable Schema Object.
+- `schemas`: An object to hold reusable Schema Object.
-- servers: An object to hold reusable Server Objects.
+- `servers`: An object to hold reusable Server Objects.
-- channels: An object to hold reusable Channel Objects.
+- `channels`: An object to hold reusable Channel Objects.
-- operations: An object to hold reusable Operation Item Objects.
+- `operations`: An object to hold reusable Operation Item Objects.
-- messages: An object to hold reusable Message Objects.
+- `messages`: An object to hold reusable Message Objects.
-- securitySchemes: An object to hold reusable Security Scheme Objects.
+- `securitySchemes`: An object to hold reusable Security Scheme Objects.
-- serverVariables: An object to hold reusable Server Variable Objects.
+- `serverVariables`: An object to hold reusable Server Variable Objects.
-- parameters: Contains reusable parameter objects that can be used in various parts of the AsyncAPI document.
+- `parameters`: Contains reusable parameter objects that can be used in various parts of the AsyncAPI document.
-- correlationIds: An object to hold reusable Correlation ID Objects.
+- `correlationIds`: An object to hold reusable Correlation ID Objects.
-- replies: An object to hold reusable Operation Reply Objects.
+- `replies`: An object to hold reusable Operation Reply Objects.
-- replyAddresses: An object to hold reusable Operation Reply Address Objects.
+- `replyAddresses`: An object to hold reusable Operation Reply Address Objects.
-- externalDocs: An object to hold reusable External Documentation Objects.
+- `externalDocs`: An object to hold reusable External Documentation Objects.
-- tags: An object to hold reusable Tag Objects.
+- `tags`: An object to hold reusable Tag Objects.
-- operationTraits: An object to hold reusable Operation Trait Objects.
+- `operationTraits`: An object to hold reusable Operation Trait Objects.
-- messageTraits: Represents common traits or characteristics that can be applied to messages.
+- `messageTraits`: Represents common traits or characteristics that can be applied to messages.
-- serverBindings: An object to hold reusable Server Bindings Objects.
+- `serverBindings`: An object to hold reusable Server Bindings Objects.
-- channelBindings: An object to hold reusable Channel Bindings Objects.
+- `channelBindings`: An object to hold reusable Channel Bindings Objects.
-- operationBindings: An object to hold reusable Operation Bindings Objects.
+- `operationBindings`: An object to hold reusable Operation Bindings Objects.
-- messageBindings: An object to hold reusable Message Bindings Objects.
+- `messageBindings`: An object to hold reusable Message Bindings Objects.

+Here's a visual representation of the `components` object and its properties:
 ```mermaid
 graph LR
   A[components]